-In October 2019, the Tame Valley Wetlands team and TameForce volunteers planted plug plants at Southfields Farm as part of our work to help restore and improve the River Blythe SSSI.
+In October 2019, the Tame Valley Wetlands team and TameForce volunteers planted wildflower plants at Southfields Farm as part of our work to help restore and improve the River Blythe SSSI.

 Plug plants are small-sized seedlings, grown in trays, which can then easily be planted into prepared soil.
 We are using species such as Meadowsweet, Reed Sweet Grass and Marsh Marigold.

 Planting native plant species along the banks of the River Blythe will provide considerable benefits to the health status of the river.
-Firstly, the inclusion of a range of native species will help improve the biodiversity and species composition of the environment.
+Firstly, the inclusion of a range of native species will help improve the biodiversity of the environment.
 This is important for the robustness ecosystem surrounding the river, making it more resilient to change and fluctuations.
-Additionally, the plug plants will help to stabilise the river banks and reduce sediment run-off, which will aid in enhancing the water quality in the river.
+Additionally, the plug plants will help to stabilise the river banks and reduce sediment run-off, which will improve the water quality in the river.

 We have had fantastic contributions to this work from local and corporate volunteer groups.

 After some initial doubts regarding the suitability of the weather conditions (considering the amount of rain we had in previous weeks!) our hard working TameForce volunteers braved the elements and aided in planting a huge number of plants at Southfields Farm.

 Luckily, the rain managed to hold off for our two final planting days at the end of October.
 During these days, we had volunteers attend to help us with our work, as well as staff from Jaguar Land Rover.
 Morale was kept high by supplies of tea, coffee and biscuits, and we successfully reached our target of planting 14,000 plants in total.